• Skip to primary navigation

 Healthy Crockpot Turkey Chili is a low calorie chili recipe made lower in fat with tons of flavor.
 Easy to make thanks to the slow cooker!
 Low Calorie + Gluten Free

-What Makes This Turkey Chili Recipe Healthy
+What Makes This Ground Turkey Chili Recipe Better

 This healthy chili recipe has the right balance of each macronutrient in it.
 Macronutrients are the protein, fat and carbohydrates in your diet.
 The body needs all three macronutrients to feel its best and even to lose weight!